yasyf/drupal-as-ums/Readme.md

 #SFTO User Syncing (Drupal as UMS)

+All requests should be POST requests.
+Each request can have the following parameters, plus the authentication parameters described below.

+1. `a` is the action, one of `check`, `fetch`, `set`, or `create`
+2. `f` are the comma-separated fields of the remaining numbered parameters
+3. `0`, `1`, etc. are the zero-indexed list of values associated with the fields listed in `f`

+Each call is demonstrated below for further clarification.

 ##Authentication

 All of the examples requests below, and indeed all requests made to this API, require two authentication parameters.
-All requests should be POST requests.
+These authentication parameters are not included in the sample code, but should be in any real requests.

 1. `t` is the current UNIX timestamp
 2. `s` is the request signature, generated from the `t` parameter, the action of the request, the fields included, and a secret